jbiss/erpnext_cloud-config/readme.md

 # ERPNext 14 multipass install with cloud-init

 ## **NOTE** I created this project soley for me to simplify the install process as much as possible
-     It is solely meant to install a bench for evauluation purposes only Much work is needed for a production instance, therefor this should not be used for that purpose.
+     It is solely meant to install a bench for evaluation purposes only Much work is needed for a production instance, therefor this should not be used for that purpose.

 ## You must install multipass before proceeding